heapsource/fire/docs/specs/priest.v.1.0.md

 ### @catch

 Returns the input as a result if any errors was catch by @try.
 Otherwise it returns the current value in the expression block.
+Catche clears the last error.

+### @returnError

+Returns the error in the current expression block.

 ## Compiler & Runtime Errors Table
     Error Code			Message